How to Plan for DoD Retirement

 BRS Calculator

-• Factor in DoD matching contributions
+- Factor in the DoD automatic 1% and matching contributions up to 4%

-• Account for potential continuation pay
+- Account for continuation pay if you’re eligible

 Utilize the Thrift Savings Plan (TSP)